Joshfairhead/Obsidian/Omnicient/Monad Saplings/Logic.md

 A particular affirmitive proposition can be simply converted.
 Such is the case with universal negative propositions.
-Universal negative propositions are harder to convert however
+Universal affirmitive propositions are harder to convert however
 - "All jellyfish are animals" - True
 - "All animals are jellyfish" - False